NFL teams rely on tape with virus altering pre-draft routine - KTVZ

 As Elway prepares for a draft unlike any other, he said a radical decision Fangio made this spring is paying unexpected dividends as the team builds its draft board for the April 23-25 selection process.

-Fangio didn’t take his assistant coaches to the combine in Indianapolis at the end of February and instead had them work remotely all week back in Denver evaluating players at their respective positions.
+Fangio didn’t take his assistant coaches to the combine in Indianapolis at the end of February and instead had them work remotely back in Denver evaluating players at their respective positions.

 “It helped us tremendously, I think,” Elway said.
 “Vic had the coaches stay home from the combine and spend one full week on the draft so all the coaches got all of their reports in on the players in this year’s draft.
 That was beneficial.
 Then, we’ll hold interviews with the players over the telephone or whether it be in Zoom instead of having the 30 visits that we’ve had.

 “So, I actually feel pretty good about where we are.
 With the draft staying where it is, it is fine.
-We’ll just move ahead and deal with the hand we’re dealt.
-Like I said, I feel like we’re in good shape.
-Obviously with some of the information we weren’t able to get because of the virus, we’ll get through that.”
+We’ll just move ahead and deal with the hand we’re dealt.”

 Follow Arnie Melendrez Stapleton on Twitter: http://twitter.com/arniestapleton